-While it might seem intuitive to assume that a higher $(\epsilon{\rm a})$ will always be better, this is not the case.
+While it might seem intuitive to assume that a higher (ε_a) will always be better, this is not the case.
 High values of the ghost factor correspond to a binary interpretation of occupancy which makes MCL systems unstable in the presence of discrepancies between the map and the environment.
 This happens because otherwise correct particles can clip door edges and be completely eliminated from the system.
 A harsh ghost factor also exacerbates problems with limited number of particles.
-In fact, $\epsilon{\rm a} = 3.0$ , corresponding to a 95% reduction at 1.0m, consistently showed the best results in all of the global initialisation experiments, as can be seen in table III.
+In fact, $\epsilon_a = 3.0$, corresponding to a 95% reduction at 1.0m, consistently showed the best results in all of the global initialisation experiments, as can be seen in table III.

 2) Room-Level Initialisation: In terms of room-level initialisation, having an aggressive ghost factor is more in line with our initial intuition.
-Table IV shows that for both of the range-based scenarios, $\epsilon{\rm g} = 7.0$ provides the best results.
+Table IV shows that for both of the range-based scenarios, $\epsilon{\rm G}=7.0$ provides the best results.
 This is because room-level initialisation in the presence of range-based measurements is a much easier problem to solve.
-As such, the problem of particles "clipping" edges of doors is a smaller issue.
+On the other hand, the ray-based scenario still prefers a milder